-What kind of cover can I expect from a business insurance policy?
+What kind of cover can I expect from a business car insurance policy?

-As with standard insurance, business insurance policies come in various shapes and sizes, with different types of policy offering different kinds and levels of cover.
+As with standard auto insurance, business car insurance policies come in various shapes and sizes, with different types of policy offering different kinds and levels of cover.

 However, if you're using your car for business, say by driving clients around, regularly visiting several different offices or sites, or driving a large number of miles in a small amount of time for work purposes, you will need a specialised policy to get the cover you need.